craiglmccarthy/web-archiving-scripts/README.md

 # web-archiving-tools

-A collection of tools that I've put together to help with web-archiving tasks.
+A collection of tools to help with web-archiving tasks.

 ## sitemap_tool.py